-- 1. Ensure orange ignition input wire is connected to ignition circuits for additional equipment.
-This signal wire has a maximum of 5 amps so it must be used only as a signal wire. - 2.
-With auxiliary functions turned on check for voltage using a multi meter at ignition input on orange.
+1. Ensure orange ignition input wire is connected to ignition circuits for additional equipment.
+This signal wire has a maximum of 5 amps so it must be used only as a signal wire.

+2. With auxiliary functions turned on check for voltage using a multimeter at ignition input on orange.
 Voltage should read battery voltage.
 Check with auxiliary equipment manufacturer if the equipment still does not function.

-Solenoid not Working
+Solenoid Not Working

-- 1. Inspect all connections from batteries to solenoid, power harness, and ensure solenoid is grounded. - 2.
-Check Voltage of main battery at the solenoid to ensure it is above 9 VDC. - 3.
-Turn the ignition of the vehicle to the run position and check voltage by placing the positive lead on the positive signal post and place the negative lead on the negative signal post of the solenoid.
+1. Inspect all connections from batteries to the solenoid, power harness, and ensure solenoid is grounded.

+2. Check Voltage of main battery at the solenoid to ensure it is above 9 VDC.

+3. Turn the ignition of the vehicle to the run position and check the voltage by placing the positive lead on the positive signal post and place the negative lead on the negative signal post of the solenoid.
 If battery voltage exists and the solenoid does not engage the solenoid is defective.

-GRIP is not monitoring the auxiliary battery.
+GRIP is Not Monitoring the Auxiliary Battery.

-- 1. Make sure the 'Auxiliary Battery' is selected to ENABLE under 'Battery Options' on 'Options Settings' tab.
-Make sure the 'Battery Option Selector' is selected to 'Aux Battery Extend' or 'Aux Battery Either'. - 2.
-Check all battery connections are made properly and secure - 3.
-Check the white sensing wire connection from the main power harness at the solenoid connected to the positive battery cable from the auxiliary battery.
+1. Make sure the 'Auxiliary Battery' is selected to ENABLE under 'Battery Options' on the 'Options Settings' tab.
+Make sure the 'Battery Option Selector' is selected to 'Aux Battery Extend' or 'Aux Battery Either'.

+2. Check all battery connections are made properly and secure

+3. Check the white sensing wire connection from the main power harness at the solenoid connected to the positive battery cable from the auxiliary battery.

-Auxiliary heater will not come on
+The Auxiliary Heater Will Not Come on

-- 1. Make sure the 'Heating Option Selector' is set to 'Auxiliary Heater'.
-This an be found under 'Heating' on the 'System Settings 2' tab - 2.
-To test the heater, The 'Manual Auxiliary Heater' can be used to turn On/off the heater.
-This can be found under 'Climate Info' or 'Real Time Information' tab. - 3.
-After installation, the auxiliary heater will take several attempts before it will start and run as it will need to prime with fuel as the lines will be empty when installed.
+1. Make sure the 'Heating Option Selector' is set to 'Auxiliary Heater'.
+This can be found under 'Heating' on the 'System Settings 2' tab

+2. To test the heater, The 'Manual Auxiliary Heater' can be used to turn On/off the heater.
+This can be found under the 'Climate Info' or 'Real Time Information' tab.

+3. After installation, the auxiliary heater will take several attempts before it will start and run as it will need to prime with fuel as the lines will be empty when installed.
 You will hear a clicking sound which is the fuel pump.
-When the heater starts the sound resembles a jet engine. - 4.
-Check the 20amp fuse in auxiliary heater harness, replace if necessary. - 5.
-Using a multi meter check for voltage at the heater connections.
-Pin 1 should have battery voltage; pin7 is the signal wire and should have battery voltage on it when the heater is requested.
-Pin2 is ground.
+When the heater starts the sound resembles a jet engine.

+4. Check the 20-amp fuse in auxiliary heater harness, replace if necessary.

+5. Using a multimeter check for voltage at the heater connections.
+Pin 1 should have battery voltage; pin 7 is the signal wire and should have battery voltage on it when the heater is requested.
+Pin 2 is ground.

-Communications icon is on the screen
+Communications Icon is Displayed on the Screen

-1. Check Connections:

-- A. Check connections at OBD connector to ensure the plug is properly Secured to OBD plug. - B. Check connections from installed OBD connector to main GRIP harness.
+- 1. Check Connections: - A. Check connections at the OBD connector to ensure the plug is properly Secured to the OBD plug. - B. Check connections from installed OBD connector to main GRIP harness.

-Alarm not Functioning
+Alarm Not Functioning

-- 1. Check Service Tool 'Alarm Options' on 'System Settings 1' tab.
-Ensure the start and stop warning alarm is set to ENABLE according to your specifications. - 2.
-Check connections from main wiring harness to alarm.
-Ensure the white sire goes to the '+' of the alarm, while the black wire goes to the other terminal - 3.
-Using multi-meter check voltage on alarm when the start/stop counter is on the screen.
-Should read battery voltage. - 4.
-Remove alarm and apply battery voltage to terminals.
-If alarm does not sound it is defective and needs to be replaced.
+1. Check Service Tool 'Alarm Options' on the 'System Settings 1' tab.
+Ensure the start and stop warning alarm is set to ENABLE according to your specifications.

+2. Check connections from the main wiring harness to alarm.
+Ensure the white sire goes to the '+' of the alarm, while the black wire goes to the other terminal

+3. Using a multimeter check voltage on the alarm when the start/ stop counter is on the screen.
+Should read battery voltage.

+4. Remove alarm and apply battery voltage to terminals.
+If the alarm does not sound it is defective and needs to be replaced.
 (Alarm volume can be adjusted by turning top of alarm)

+For more information and additional support

+www.gripidlemanagement.com

+support@gripidlemanagement.com